8 Learning Domains Of Modern Critical Pedagogy

 Analytics & Personalization

 Summary: While generally misused today, analytics can (theoretically) be used to predict and personalize many facets of teaching & learning, inc. pace, complexity, content, and more.
 Artificial Intelligence will eventually revolutionize this practice.
+For now, it’s useful to see the role that data *does* play in teaching and learning while guessing what role data *could be* playing in teaching and learning.

 Tags: assessment, digital portfolio, social traction, learning feedback, data, visual information, feedback loops

 Summary: Understanding is perishable and performance is fluid.
-New assessment forms provide smarter and more timely learner feedback and visualized progress metrics, replacing tests, letter grades and other static snapshots (that are reductive, misleading and dated as soon as they are given).
+New assessment forms provide smarter and more timely learner feedback and visualized progress metrics, replacing tests, letter grades and other static snapshots (that are reductive, misleading, and dated as soon as they are given).

 Tags: publishing, connected learning, portfolios, letter grades, standardized tests, data, analytics, AI